nortxort/pinylib/README.md

 * [requests](https://github.com/kennethreitz/requests "requests")
 * [colorama](https://github.com/tartley/colorama "Colorama")

-These can all be installed form a command prompt with pip.
+These can all be installed from a command prompt with pip.

 `pip install pyamf requests colorama`